zmahfuz0613/pokedex-lab/README.md

    the PokéApi and the approprate Pokémon's name should appear in the `section#results` element.
 The new results should clear out any existing results before displaying the new results.
-3. Add a dropdown that includes the following options: Name, Ability, Location and Move.
+3. Add a dropdown that includes the following options: Name, Move, Ability, and Location.
 4. Focus the search based on the option the user selects for the dropdown menu.
    When the Search button is clicked, make a request to the PokéApi to search the Pokémon property that matches the selected option for what is in the